-- Sree Sankara College taken considerable effort for maintaining the green and sustainable campus. - All the varieties of living eco systems such as trees of varies varieties of gardens (Zodiac Garden, Oxygen park, Herbal Garden Birds Club area, etc.).
-103 species of tree of 742 numbers are in the college. - College is well maintaining Oxygen Park, Silent places in colleges which will reduce the academic stresses. - Silent zone, Zodiac garden area, etc to be done. - Staff and student's collaboration of NSS, Bhoomithrasena is held responsible for maintenance of greenery inculcating a sustainable culture among the student's community. - By recognizing the importance of making youth compassionate towards students and hence maintaining open play ground in college? - Well placed rainwater collection tanks is provided in the college
+- Sree Sankara College taken considerable effort for maintaining the green and sustainable campus. - ❖ All the varieties of living eco systems such as trees of varies varieties of gardens (Zodiac Garden, Oxygen park, Herbal Garden Birds Club area, etc.).
+103 species of tree of 742 numbers are in the college. - ❖ College is well maintaining Oxygen Park, Silent places in colleges which will reduce the academic stresses. - ❖ Display boards are placed in the Oxygen Park, Silent zone, Zodiac garden area,etc to be done. - Staff and student's collaboration of NSS, Bhoomithrasena is held responsible for maintenance of greenery inculcating a sustainable culture among the student's community. - By recognizing the importance of making youth compassionate towards students and hence maintaining open play ground in college? - ❖ Well placed rainwater collection tanks is provided in the college